 Wake County operates under a council-manager form of government.
-The governing board is a seven-member Board of Commissioners, elected at large to serve four-year terms.
-Terms are staggered so that, every two years, three or four Commissioners are up for election.
+The governing board is a seven-member Board of Commissioners.
 Following the November election, the Board takes office at its first meeting in December.
 At that time, a chair and vice chair are elected for a one-year term each.
 The Commissioners enact policies such as establishment of the property tax rate, regulation of land use and zoning outside municipal jurisdiction, and adoption of the annual budget.

-The County Manager, David Cooke, is responsible for the day-to-day operations of Wake County government.
+County Manager Jim Hartmann is responsible for the day-to-day operations of Wake County government.

-Please note that your email will go to the Clerk to the Board, who will make sure the Commissioners receive a copy.
+Please note that your email will go to all of the Commissioners as well as the Clerk to the Board.